-We look for staff who are passionate about what they do.
+We recruit staff who are passionate in their area of expertise.
 Passion is the key.
-If staff are passionate about creating (or exploring, or playing, or building) then campers will feed off of it.
-We've seen it time and time again: with a garden-novice, kids are bored and hot; but with a garden-lover, kids are asking questions, digging in the dirt, goofing around, spraying each other with hoses, filling their baskets, and eating raw veggies.
+If staff are passionate, campers feed off of it.
+We've seen many versions of this example: with a garden novice, kids are hot and bored; but with a garden lover, kids are curious, digging, goofing around, spraying each other with hoses, filling their baskets, and eating vegetables raw.
 That's experiential education.

-This means two things: first, we are clear about our principles; and second, our principles inform what campers do on a daily basis.
+This means two things: we articulate our principles, and those principles inform what campers experience on a daily basis.

-First, a leadership camp for teens (ages 12-18) with two sessions, both three weeks.
-Many campers combine for six weeks.
+A Leadership Camp for teens (ages 12-18), two sessions, both three weeks, best to combine for six weeks.

-Second, a separate minicamp for children and tweens (ages 8-12) with one session in August, just ten days long.
+A separate MiniCamp for children and tweens (ages 8-12), one session in August, just ten days long.